-Why is a pilot project being recommended?
+Why is the project being recommended?

-A pilot project allows for a test of 2 buses before making a larger commitment.
+The project allows for real world operational understanding of how hydrogen buses impact operational performance and scalability prior to making a larger commitment.
 It provides tangible progress towards a solution and minimizes initial investment and risk.